-The Safety Analysis Team of CTSRC was established in the summer of 2016.
-The mission is to implement the six-step cycle of safety management process defined by the Highway Safety Manual (HSM) which include network screening, diagnosis, countermeasure selection, economic appraisal, project prioritization, and safety effectiveness evaluation.
+The CTSRC is working to implement the six-step cycle of safety management process defined by the Highway Safety Manual (HSM) which include network screening, diagnosis, countermeasure selection, economic appraisal, project prioritization, and safety effectiveness evaluation.
 The goal for Connecticut is to create a state-of-the-art transportation safety analysis system and to distinguish Connecticut as a national leader in crash data collection and safety analysis.
-Since July 2016, the team has been working on the following:
+Since July 2016, the Safety Analysis team has been working on the following:

 - Collecting and assembling data required,